 Dorset Council has made a commitment to "deliver a seamless pathway to adulthood and independence"; all decisions made by the council will support this commitment.
 It is each parent's responsibility to ensure their child receives a good education and, as part of that, their child arrives at school ready to learn.
-If a parent needs help in getting their child to school, subject to meeting certain eligibility criteria, the Council will provide support in a clear order of preference which is linked to its aim of promoting independence and maximising flexibility for parents.
+If a parent or carer needs help in getting their child to school, subject to meeting certain eligibility criteria, the Council will provide support that meets the needs of the child whilst promoting independence.

-PART 1 - Eligibility for Transport
+PART 1 - Eligibility for Travel Assistance